pantheon-systems/documentation/source/docs/articles/sites/backups/backup-creation.md

 **Note**: There is no need to worry; you can carry on with development.
 We built the Dashboard to handle these type of interactions so you can focus on site development.

 ## Accessing Backups
 When the backup has finished, the jobs indicator will return to its start state letting you know that the active task is complete.
-You will notice a new backup in your log with three separate archives (Code, Database and Files).
+You will notice a new backup in your log with three separate archives (Code, Database, and Files).

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/305286)

 The newest backup will appear at the top of the list, with the name of the environment as well as the time since that backup was created.
 When the retention period expires for a particular backup, it will no longer be in the list of available archives.

-Click on the **down arrow** next to Code, DB, or Files to access to a specific backup link for the offsite backup.
+Click the **down arrow** next to Code, DB, or Files to access to a specific backup link for the offsite backup.
-Now that you have created the archive files you can check out how to [Restore an environment from a Backup](/docs/articles/sites/backups/restoring-an-environment-from-a-backup).
+Now that you have created the archive files, you can check out how to [Restore an environment from a Backup](/docs/articles/sites/backups/restoring-an-environment-from-a-backup).

 **Note**: Links to backups are signed URLs directly from Amazon S3 and will expire.
 If a link has expired, go back to the Dashboard and get a new link to the archive.
 [Check this documentation for more information about signed URLS](http://stackoverflow.com/a/4649553).